KeithSloan/OpenStudioWorkBench/README.md

 # This workbench uses Submodules

-As this module uses submodules it cannot be installed by the Addon Manager
+As this module uses submodules it cannot currently be installed by the Addon Manager

 ## Installation